 Of his company, said the History of Washington County:

 He has greatly enlarged its scope and the house is represented by three traveling salesmen, also enjoying an extensive local trade.
 [He] also employs a deliveryman and a stenographer and is ably assisted by his son … who has charge of the stockroom.
 The firm has placed on the market a high quality of confectionary products and lists as its most valuable asset a well deserved reputation for thorough reliability and honesty.

 John was a trustee of the Central Presbyterian Church in Washington and was a member of the local lodge of the Elks and the United Commercial Travelers.

 Mary was a member of the Daughters of the American Revolution (DAR) and the YWCA.
 Said the Washington Observer-Reporter, she "served several years as secretary of the Foreign and Home Missionary of the [Central Presbyterian] Church and had been a teacher in the primary department."

-John passed away in 1935.
-Mary outlived him by more than 3 decades, and died in 1969.
+Mary outlived him by more than three decades, and died in 1969.
 They're buried at Washington Cemetery.

 He took over his father’s confectionary business, retiring in July 1966 after a 45-year career.

 In November 1988, Betty graciously hosted a visit from Russell's second cousin, Edward John Miner, and Ed's grand nephew, the founder of this website.